godswillaniakor/weather-app/backend/README.md

 ### `.env` File for Configuration
 - **Why it was omitted**: The current implementation uses hardcoded values for simplicity.
 Using a `.env` file for configuration (e.g., `PORT`, `API_URL`) can be added in the future for better flexibility and security.

+### Unit tests
+- Could have added more unit tests but for time constraints

 ---

 ## 🤖 Leveraging AI in Development